RodrigoNP3/Expense_tracker_rn/README.md

-# Meals App
+# Expenses Tracker App

 Hello there.
-This is a simple App developed in react native.
+This is a simple Expenses tracker App developed in react native.
-This app was developed according to the classes of:
+This app it is being developed according to the classes of:

 React Native - The Practical Guide [2022];